GiuffreLab/kubernetes-microservice-example/README.md

 ## Deploy the microservice via the pods and services

-Deploy the pods in the `pods-files` folder in the following order with their respective service.
+Deploy the pods in the `pod-files` folder in the following order with their respective service.

 Stage one - `voting-pod` `voting-service`